Anti-Chinese sentiment: Chinese Exclusion Act 1882

-Throughout the 1920s, sinophobia was still common in Europe.
+Chinese workers in England

 Chinese workers had been a fixture on London's docks since the mid-eighteenth century, when they arrived as sailors who were employed by the East India Company, importing tea and spices from the Far East.
 Conditions on those long voyages were so dreadful that many sailors decided to abscond and take their chances on the streets rather than face the return journey.
 Those who stayed generally settled around the bustling docks, running laundries and small lodging houses for other sailors or selling exotic Asian produce.
 By the 1880s, a small but recognizable Chinese community had developed in the Limehouse area, increasing Sinophobic sentiments among other Londoners, who feared the Chinese workers might take over their traditional jobs due to their willingness to work for much lower wages and longer hours than other workers in the same industries.
-The entire Chinese population of London was only in the low hundreds—in a city whose entire population was roughly estimated to be seven million—but nativist feelings ran high, as was evidenced by the Aliens Act of 1905, a bundle of legislation which sought to restrict the entry of poor and low-skilled foreign workers.
+The entire Chinese population of London was only in the low hundreds—in a city whose entire population was roughly estimated to be seven million—but nativist feelings ran high, as was evidenced by the Aliens Act 1905, a bundle of legislation which sought to restrict the entry of poor and low-skilled foreign workers.
 Chinese Londoners also became involved with illegal criminal organisations, further spurring Sinophobic sentiments.

-During the Cold War, anti-Chinese sentiment became a permanent fixture in the media of the Western world and anti-communist countries following the establishment of the People's Republic of China in 1949.
-From the 1950s to the 1980s, anti-Chinese sentiment was high in South Korea as a result of the Chinese intervention against the South Korean army in the Korean War (1950-1953).
-To this day, many Koreans believe that China perpetrated the division of Korea into two countries.

-Even in the Soviet Union, anti-Chinese sentiment was high following the breaking of political relations between the PRC and the USSR from the late 1950s onward, which nearly escalated into war between the two countries in 1969.
-The "Chinese threat", as it was described in a letter by Alexander Solzhenitsyn, prompted expressions of anti-Chinese sentiment in the conservative Russian samizdat movement.